 Envisioning a Future Without Resentment

 Once you deal with your resentment, resentment will no longer be your focus.
 At some point in your therapy, it’s good to take some time to think about what your life will be like without that unpleasant feeling.
-Your therapist can help you in this, too, by encouraging you to make new plans for a future without resentment.
+What are some examples of how you’ll feel and behave without the burden of resentment?
+Your therapist can help you envision this by encouraging you to make new plans for a future without resentment.

 Are you ready to move past your resentment?
 A therapist can help you, either in your local community or online.
 Licensed counselors are available at BetterHelp to guide you in your journey away from the emotional pain and devastating effects of resentment.
-You can have therapy at a place and time that works for you.
+Online therapy through BetterHelp comes with many advantages.
+Examples include being able to have therapy at a place and time that works for you and being matched with a therapist who will be a good fit for you.
 Then, you can work through your feelings, make new plans, and create a better life for yourself and those you love.